 Key takeaways

-• Vitamin D helps your body absorb calcium; vitamin K2 helps direct calcium into bones and away from soft tissues.
+- Vitamin D helps your body absorb calcium; vitamin K2 helps direct that calcium into bones and away from soft tissues.

-• The major caution is warfarin use, including Coumadin and Jantoven, because vitamin K2 can affect anticoagulation control.
+- The major caution is warfarin use (including Coumadin and Jantoven), because vitamin K2 can affect anticoagulation control; review with your doctor or pharmacist first.

-• Do not use high-dose vitamin D long term without medical guidance, especially if you have kidney disease or high calcium levels.
+- Avoid long-term high-dose vitamin D without medical guidance, especially with kidney disease or high calcium levels.